billieeyelashh/Crypt0Fr0g/README.md

      $ python3 main.py

 ## Configuration
 - You can configure the bot in the strategies.py and models.py classes.
-By changing example the stop loss function
+By changing for example the stop loss function

 ## TO-DO
 - Add stochastical analysis